dnlprz/danielrperez-Website/content/_index.md

           date_start: '2022-06-01'
           date_end:  '2022-07-01'
           description: |2-
-              Taught Intermediate Microeconomics to a class of 25 undergrad students.
-Created all class notes, slides, discussion notes, and questions for homeworks and tests.
-Graded all homeworks and tests.
-Held office hours for students and helped students struggling with material.
+            * Taught Economics 101: Intermediate Microeconomics to a class of 25 undergrad students.
+            * Created all class notes, slides, discussion notes, and questions for homework and tests.
+            * Helped students with material in weekly office hours and through email.
         - title: Research Associate
           company: Federal Reserve Bank of Kansas City
           company_url: ''